google-research/ecology-georeferencing/georeferencing/README.md

 - Resume with: `python -m georeferencing.georeference_files --resume <status-file>`
 - Status file is automatically cleaned up on successful completion

-**Note:** When resuming, model settings and image size are locked from the original job.
+When resuming, model settings and image size are locked from the original job.

 ### Prompts